Azure/botbuilder-instrumentation-cs/Readme.md

     <add key="TextAnalyticsMinLength" value="3" />
     <add key="CognitiveServiceApiEndpoint" value="https://westus.api.cognitive.microsoft.com/"/>
 ```
-* `InstrumentationKey`.
-Is your Application Insights instrumentation key, you can obtain this key from Azure Portal once you configure your web application to use application insights.
 * `TextAnalyticsApiKey`.
 To track sentiment analysis, the telemetry code calls the Text Analytics API, you can obtain this key from the Azure Portal.
 The bot won't log any sentiment data if this value is empty.
 * `TextAnalyticsMinLength`.
 You normally don't want to track sentiment for short phrases like "yes", "no", etc. In the example above, this parameter tells the logger to only track sentiment for messages that have 3 words or more.